sphinx-extensions2/sphinx-timeline/docs/index.md

 events
 : Path to the timeline data file, otherwise the data is read from the content.
+  If the path starts with `/`, then it is relative to the Sphinx source directory, otherwise it is relative to the current document.

 events-format
 : The format of the events.
 Can be `json`, `yaml`, or `csv`.
 Defaults to `yaml`.

 template
 : Path to the template file, otherwise the template is read from the content.
+  If the path starts with `/`, then it is relative to the Sphinx source directory, otherwise it is relative to the current document.

 max-items
 : The maximum number of items to show.
 Defaults to all.